sjorsmallon/mallib/readme.md

 # HAVE DONE

+## See how to fix font / texture rendering
+The way font renders textures does something funky with the `glPixelParameteri` that we need to undo before trying to render our own textures.

+## Render Textures
+exactly what it sounds like.
+They render, but they are reversed atm.
+Devise some sort of construct / order / layout which specifies the texture resolution.

 ## Scaffolding for Asset loading
 We need to load the assets. i.e. the cat model.
 The structure I have in my mind for storing the model is